Jah-On/MILE/README.md

 ![image](https://user-images.githubusercontent.com/58399643/211452069-96e7ad1b-0512-4878-a065-2b4a7c1adae3.png)

 Currently, the only out of the box way to use this program is through the above link.
-I plan on making a single HTML file that can be download and run in the browser of your preference.
-I am waiting for feedback first before creating that file.
+The all in one (AIO) generation system does not work properly in GitHub at the moment.

 # How do I save my work?

-Hit CTRL + S and name the HTML/ZIP file appropriately.
-If you use the link above, it will likely download a zip file or bundled HTML file.
-Extract if neeeded and open the HTML file in the browser.
-I cannot guarantee this way will work.
-I advise waiting for the AIO version if you need to save the MIL code.
+Use the export button on the main page to save a MIL file.
+Alternatively, you can download the all in one HTML file by pressing CTRL + S. Note that the all in one file is still buggy between browsers and needs improvement.

 # What is MIL?